Alignment-free Raw Video Demoireing: Introduction

-In this paper, we propose an alignment-free raw video demoiréing network, termed DemMamba, featuring frequency-assisted spatio-temporal Mamba.
-Our principal design employs sequentially arranged Spatial Mamba Blocks (SMB) and Temporal Mamba Blocks (TMB) to effectively model inter- and intra-relationships, thereby efficiently removing moiré patterns while maintaining temporal consistency.
-For SMB and TMB, we adopt different scanning strategies and introduce additional modules to enhance correlations within the spatial and temporal domains, respectively.
-Considering the formation process of moiré patterns, we utilize a learnable compressor in the frequency domain to selectively attenuate frequencies associated with prominent moiré patterns in SMB.
-For TMB, channel attention is employed to further enhance temporal information interactions by exploiting inter-channel relationships among features.
+In this paper, we propose an alignment-free raw video demoiréing network, DemMamba, featuring frequency-assisted spatio-temporal Mamba.
+Our principal design employs sequentially arranged Spatial Mamba Blocks (SMB) and Temporal Mamba Blocks (TMB) to model inter- and intra-relationships, thereby efficiently removing moiré patterns while maintaining temporal consistency.
+Considering that the orientation of moiré patterns can vary substantially even within a single image, we introduce a multi-directional scanning mechanism within the SMB.
+This mechanism minimizes directional bias, accommodates diverse textural interferences, and enhances moiré artifact suppression.
+Additionally, we integrate a learnable frequency-domain compressor within the SMB to selectively attenuate spectral components associated with pronounced moiré patterns.
+For TMB, the bidirectional scanning effectively models inter-frame relationships, enhancing the utilization of neighboring information.
+Furthermore, we integrate a channel attention block within the TMB to reinforce inter-channel dependencies, thereby further suppressing moiré patterns and ensuring robust temporal consistency throughout the video sequence.

-In summary, our contributions are listed as follows: \begin{itemize} \item[$\bullet$] We adapt Mamba into a spatio-temporal framework for the video restoration task and design a frequency-assisted spatio-temporal Mamba network for raw video demoiréing.
-By alternately employing Spatial Mamba and Temporal Mamba blocks, DemMamba effectively alleviates moiré patterns and maintains temporal consistency in an alignment-free approach. \item[$\bullet$] SMB is utilized for the intra-frame demoiréing process.
-We introduce a learnable compressor to attenuate prominent moiré frequencies in the frequency domain. \item[$\bullet$] TMB is designed to capture inter-channel relationships, which facilitates better utilization of neighboring information and maintains temporal consistency.
-The temporal sequences are processed through simultaneous forward and backward SSMs, and channel attention is introduced to enhance the integration of temporal information. \item[$\bullet$] We conduct extensive experiments on both raw video and image demoiréing datasets.
-DemMamba surpasses state-of-the-art methods by 1.3 dB in PSNR, and also delivers a visually appealing result. \end{itemize}
+In summary, our contributions are listed as follows: \begin{itemize} \item[$\bullet$] We propose an alignment-free framework for raw video demoiréing.
+It alternately applies Spatial Mamba and Temporal Mamba blocks to model intra- and inter-frame relationships, effectively removing moiré patterns while preserving temporal consistency.

+\item[$\bullet$] For raw video demoiréing, we propose the SMB embedded with a multi-direction scanning mechanism and a learnable frequency-domain compressor to suppress prominent moiré patterns.
+Also, we introduce the TMB to model inter-frame relationships, exploiting neighboring information and ensuring temporal consistency. \item[$\bullet$] Extensive experiments are conducted on both raw video and image demoiréing datasets.
+DemMamba surpasses state-of-the-art methods by 1.6 dB in PSNR, and also delivers a visually appealing result. \end{itemize}